richard-rance/platform-docs/5.-governance/d.style-guides.md

     then:
       function: pattern
       functionOptions:
-        notMatch: '^(x|X)-'
+        notMatch: "^(x|X)-"
 ```

 Done early enough, this will shape the actual API as it is being developed.
 The ruleset will come into effect in Studio, so that as people are typing they get feedback if they break a style guide rule.

 ![](../assets/images/spectral-studio.gif)